Which implant and which operation?

 Shape vs Volume

-When breast augmentation first came into being the only option available was to increase the volume of the breast without giving consideration to the shape of the breast.
-Our approach is to firstly consider your desired breast shape .
+When breast augmentation first came into being, the only option available was to increase the volume of the breast without giving consideration to the shape of the breast.
+Our approach is to firstly consider your desired breast shape.
 Very broadly we have described 3 different shapes:

-Texan
+Texan look

 This shape is characterised by the upper part of the breast being filled in a gradual slope towards the collar bone.
+This can vary from subtle to a very full breast.

-Gold Coast
+Gold Coast look

 This is characterised by a step to the upper part of the breast from the chest wall.
 The upper part of the breast is noticibly rounded as opposed to having the straight slope of the ‘Texan.’